-Pursuant to the MSA, Imperial Oil, with the support of ExxonMobil, has been implementing the applicable best practices in several areas including safety, maintenance and reliability, energy management, procurement, health, environmental performance and project management with the goal of delivering sustainable improvement in Syncrude's operating performance and project execution.
+Pursuant to the MSA, Imperial Oil, with the support of ExxonMobil, has been implementing the applicable best practices in several areas including: safety, health, maintenance, reliability, energy management, procurement, environmental performance and project management with the goal of delivering sustainable improvement in Syncrude's operating performance and project execution.

-The MSA has an initial term of 10 years with renewal provisions.
 The MSA became effective November 1, 2006 and was further amended and restated as of May 1, 2007.
+The MSA has an initial term of 10 years with automatic five year renewal provisions unless terminated by either SCL or Imperial Oil.
 Each of SCL and Imperial Oil has the option to terminate the MSA on 24 months' notice for any reason.
 Canadian Oil Sands pays its pro-rata share of the annual fixed service fees under the MSA equivalent to about \$17 million (\$47 million gross to SCL), plus its share of the direct costs that Imperial Oil incurs in providing the services.
 Following the initial ten year term, the annual fixed service fees drop to \$12 million (\$33 million gross to SCL).
-In years four (2010) through ten (2016), performance fee incentives similar in magnitude to the fixed fees also may apply if certain production and cost targets are achieved.
+In years four (2010) through ten (2016), performance fee incentives similar in magnitude to the fixed fees apply if certain production and cost targets are achieved.
 No performance fees have been earned to date as the targets have not been achieved.
 Other than as disclosed herein, the MSA does not change the existing Ownership and Management Agreement between SCL and the Syncrude Participants.
 SCL remains the operator and employer of Syncrude's personnel.
 Ownership in the Syncrude Joint Venture remains unchanged, as does the proportionate ownership in SCL.